Watch Our FREE Training

 However, wholesaling a mobile home (or any property for that matter) is the process of marketing a contracted ‘right to buy’ a property at an agreed-upon price within a certain timeframe.

-While this may seem like this minor, innocuous distinction, it is not.
+While this may seem like a minor, innocuous distinction, it is not.
 This, among all investing tips regarding mobile homes, is the legal line in the sand.

 Wholesaling has been on the radar of many jurisdictions across the country that have enacted specific laws that define the actions of a wholesale real estate professional.
 These include Illinois, Philadelphia, and Oklahoma.